Additional Research: Three Core Models

 Our Approach

-First, our work is grounded in three reading research-based models: Scarborough’s Reading Rope, The Four Types of Reading Instruction, and The Home Literacy Model.
-These three mental models inform our understanding of how children learn to read (Reading Rope) and how adults teach children to read (Four Types of Reading Instruction and Home Literacy Model).
+First, our work is grounded in three reading research-based models: The Direct and Indirect Effects Model of Reading, The Four Types of Reading Instruction, and The Home Literacy Model.
+These three mental models inform our understanding of how children learn to read and how adults teach children to read.

 The Four Types of Reading Instruction